 - Encourage your surgeon and radiation oncologist to partner with your dentist for your continued oral health.
 There are management issues pertinent to the dental maintenance of oral cancer patients.

-- Plan something to look forward to.
+- Plan a getaway to look forward to.

 - Don’t stop including him/her in activities you would normally do together.
 Let them tell you they are not up to it that day.

 - Don’t postpone an opportunity to have fun!

 - Don’t use well-meaning but trite phrases such as, “Everything will work out” and “God only gives you what you can handle.”

 - Don’t say, “I know how you feel.”